 What is the answer to Can guinea pigs eat pineapple?
-The answer is yes.
 Although some guinea pigs may find that this fruit has too strong of a flavor, some guinea pigs will absolutely love it.
 In fact, in the right amounts, feeding your guinea pig fruits like pineapple can contribute to their health.
 As guinea pigs cannot produce their own vitamin C, they must get it from foods like fruits and vegetables.
 This vitamin will help them to fight infections and perform other important bodily functions.
 Pineapple is a fruit that is particularly high in vitamin C. Therefore, in the right amounts, pineapple can be a good source of vitamin C for your cavy.

+The answer is yes, guinea pigs can eat pineapple.
 Although guinea pigs eat pineapple, this fruit should be fed in moderation.
 Pineapple should not be fed more than once or twice a week.
 A good serving size for most fruits is one cubic inch per cavy.
 Remember, that your cavy can only eat the juicy, yellow part of the pineapple.
 They should never eat the skin or the leaves so those parts should be removed prior to feeding it to your cavy.
 Also, be sure that the fruit is fresh and washed before giving it to your cavy.
 Make sure that the fruit was never treated with any pesticides or other chemicals.